dodyg/practical-aspnetcore/projects/3-0/grpc/README.md

 This sample demonstrate a simple Unary RPC.
 The client side is located on `client` folder and the server at the `server` folder.
 Make sure you run the server **first** before running the client.

-The copy of `billboard.proto` on both folders are identical.
+The copies of `billboard.proto` on both folders are identical.